 In addition, Bodinglee Wind Farm will be liable for non-domestic rates, the payment of which will contribute to public sector finances.
-Based on discussions with developers, it was assumed that the non-domestic rates paid would be £7,000 per MW.
-This may be conservative, as there is limited information available on nondomestic rates paid by wind farms operating without subsidies.
+Based on discussions with developers, it was assumed that the non-domestic rates paid would be £10,000 per MW.